Carrion (video game)

-Carrion is a horror video game developed by Polish developer Phobia Game Studio and published by Devolver Digital.
+Carrion is a 2020 horror video game developed by Polish developer Phobia Game Studio and published by Devolver Digital.
 Described as a "reverse-horror game", the game allows players to control a tentacled monster whose objective is to make its way through a facility, stalking and killing humans in its path.

-Carrion was released for Microsoft Windows, macOS, Linux, Nintendo Switch, and Xbox One on July 23, 2020.
+Carrion was released for Linux, macOS, Nintendo Switch, Windows, and Xbox One on July 23, 2020.

 Gameplay

 Players control a red, amorphous, tentacled monster of unknown origin.
 The monster must make its way through a facility, crawling through vents and killing scientists and soldiers.
 As the game progresses, players can obtain upgrades such as the ability to dash—which can be used to break through wooden barricades and access otherwise unreachable areas—and to grow in size.